orcmid/hexo-spanner/source/_posts/Link.md

  * It is very subtle that the date links to the single-page of the post.
 I need to make two posts on the same day and confirm that is actually what happens.
 It might be useful to provide a finer date stamp.
 Or maybe simply not worry about it.  *expanded 2017-12-08*

+ * The link apparently has no effect in the RSS.
+In FeedDemon, the title links to the blog post location.  *added 2017-12-14*